 - Reduce stress.
 Eliminate the stress you can.
 Learn to better manage the stress you can't.
 Meditation and regular exercise can help ease symptoms.

-Dr. Aslinia notes there are other medical options for IBS, such as an FDA-approved antibiotic that helps those with IBS-D. For those with IBS-C, some antidepressants can help, too.
+There are other medical options for IBS, such as an FDA-approved antibiotic that helps those with IBS-D. For those with IBS-C, some antidepressants can help, too.

 If diarrhea persists longer than 6 weeks despite managing stress and improving diets, see a primary care physician